rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 tags: [ "concurrency" ]
 categories: concurrency
 featured: false
+hidden: false
-hidden: true
+draft: true
 ---

 # Overview

-Typically, in an operating system, multiple processes run concurrently.
-Operating systems make every effort to isolate these processes from one another.
+Typically, in an operating system, multiple processes run **concurrently** (all at the same time).
+Operating systems make every effort to isolate these processes from one another to ensure that processes running concurrently on a computer system do not interfere with each other's operations and resources.
+Operating systems achieve process isolation through various means, which we will get into later.
 When processes are isolated from one another, it indicates that a process is typically not able to communicate with or access the memory of another process.
 However, threads within the same process are not isolated from each other.
 Threads within the process share memory and are able to communicate and collaborate using that shared memory.

-> **Spawn:** In the context of threading, "spawn" typically refers to the creation of a new thread or process.
+> **What is spawn?** In the context of threading, "spawn" typically refers to the creation of a new thread or process.
 The term is commonly used to describe the action of initiating a parallel or concurrent execution unit.

 We will look at how threads are spawned in Rust and all the fundamental concepts surrounding them, such as how to safely share data between multiple threads.